Palestinian killed during Israeli raid in occupied West Bank - NewsBreak

 Palestinian killed during Israeli raid in occupied West Bank

 His family and the Palestinian Health Ministry said he was shot by Israeli troops.
-The military said he may have been struck by gunfire from Palestinian militants during clashes that broke out during the raid, but a Palestinian eyewitness said there were no militants in the immediate area.
+The military said he may have been struck by gunfire from Palestinian militants during clashes that broke out during the raid.
+Neither side provided evidence to support its assertion.

-In a separate development, Israel approved an additional 1,500 work permits for Palestinians from the Gaza Strip, less than two weeks after the territory’s militant Hamas rulers sat out the latest round of violence there.
+In a separate development, Israel approved an additional 1,500 work permits for Palestinians from the Gaza Strip , less than two weeks after the territory's militant Hamas rulers sat out the latest round of violence.

 Salah Sawafta, 58, was shot in the head as he was returning home from dawn prayers in the West Bank town of Tubas, according to his brother, Jehad.